MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/error-code-aadsts530004-acceptcompliantdevice-setting-not-configured.md

 ---
-title: Error AADSTS530004 - AcceptCompliantDevice setting isn't configured
+title: Error AADSTS530004 - AcceptCompliantDevice Setting Isn't Configured
-description: Provides solutions to the error AADSTS530004 when a guest user accesses an application or resource in the resource tenant. ms.reviewer: laks, custorod, joaos, v-weizhu ms.service: entra-id ms.date: 12/13/2024 ms.custom: sap:Issues Signing In to Applications
+description: Provides solutions to the AADSTS530004 error when a guest user accesses an application or resource in a resource tenant. ms.reviewer: laks, custorod, joaos, v-weizhu ms.service: entra-id ms.date: 12/16/2024 ms.custom: sap:Issues Signing In to Applications
 ---
 # Error AADSTS530004 - AcceptCompliantDevice setting isn't configured for this organization

-This article discusses the scenarios where the error AADSTS530004 occurs when a guest user accesses an application or resource in the resource tenant and provides solutions to it.
+This article discusses scenarios where the AADSTS530004 error occurs when a guest user accesses an application or resource in a resource tenant and provides solutions.

 ## Symptoms

-When a guest user tries to access an application or resource in the resource tenant, the sign-in process fails and the following error message is displayed:
+When a guest user tries to access an application or resource in a resource tenant, the sign-in process fails, and the following error message is displayed:

 > AADSTS530004: AcceptCompliantDevice setting isn't configured for this organization.
 The administrator needs to configure this setting to allow external user access to protected resources.